Are you a freshman, sophomore, or transfer student new to Pre-Law Advising?...

 Participate in activities that interest you!
 Be selective over time, and maintain a balanced schedule of commitments.
 Your choices do not have to be directly (nor indirectly) related to law.
 Meaningful involvement in law-related activities, however, could be of great value in several ways.
 It may demonstrate to the law schools that the desire to study law is well considered.
 It also serves as an excellent way to discover the areas of interest in law.
 Furthermore, balancing academics with extracurricular activities forces you to prioritize, set limits and goals, and manage your time well.
 Remember that academic performance comes first.
 Over-involvement in activities does not compensate for a weak academic record.

-Pre-Law Advising sponsors five student-run law groups: Pre-Law Society, Diversity in Law Association, Mock Trial Organization, Mock Mediation, and Pre-Law Review.
+Pre-Law Advising directly supports five student-run law groups: Pre-Law Society, Diversity in Law Association, Mock Trial Organization, Mock Mediation, and Pre-Law Review.
 Each group differs in its activities and time commitments.
-Find more information on these groups HERE.
+These are just a few of the pre-law or law-related groups at Boston University.
+Find more information on these groups and others HERE.